 Kayaking By An Active Volcano

-On April 6, 2013 by Lazer Horse
+On April 6, 2013 by Tim Newman

 Kayak Volcano Hawaii Kauai - Boiling Sea

-During their trip they scouted multiple waterfalls through four different islands, but this has to be the most extreme part of the voyage.
-Kilauea is the most prolific of the five volcanoes that make up Hawaii and it’s name actually means “spewing” or “much spreading” in the native tongue.
+Kilauea is the most prolific of the five volcanoes that make up Hawaii.
+Its name means “spewing” or “much spreading” in the native tongue.
 It makes me nervous just looking at them.
-Scroll down for a short video clip for your visual pleasure.

 Kayak Volcano Hawaii Kauai - Deadly Steam 2